-Dual fuel plans can be the cheapest way to get your energy supplied.
+Dual fuel plans can be the most economical way to get your energy supplied.
 All it means is you’ll get both gas and electricity from the same supplier, instead of 2 separate ones.

-Read on to find out how a dual fuel tariff can save you money on your gas and electricity bills.
+Read on to find out how a dual fuel tariff can save you money on your gas and electricity.

 In this guide you’ll find everything you need to know about: